zuli89/san-juan-map-v2/README.md

 ## Neighborhood Map
 This application was developed to complete requirements of the Udacity Front End Web Development Nanodegree Program.
 The application shows a neighborhood map with restaurants, bars, and coffee shops.
+The venues can be filtered by both categories and name.
 It provides some information about each venue obtained using the Foursquare API.

 #### Running the application